glowinthedark/usbimager/README.md

 8. no, USBImager doesn't need any DLLs, all the file format parsers and uncompressors are already included.

 NOTE: forever returning problem: the GTK version works, but the X11 version only shows boxes (or nothing) instead of text.
 This isn't an USBImager issue, rather X11 fontconfig problem.
+Solutions:
-Install your distro's [xfonts-unifont](https://packages.ubuntu.com/search?keywords=xfonts-unifont) package to fix.
-If there were no such package in your distro, then download `unifont-*-pcf.gz` from [here](https://unifoundry.com/unifont), copy it under `/usr/share/fonts/misc` (or into any other directory listed by `fc-list`) and execute the `fc-cache -vf` command to update the font cache.
+- Install your distro's [xfonts-unifont](https://packages.ubuntu.com/search?keywords=xfonts-unifont) package to fix.
+- If there were no such package in your distro, then download `unifont-*.pcf.gz` from [here](https://unifoundry.com/unifont), copy it under `/usr/share/fonts/misc` (or into any other directory listed by `fc-list`) and execute the `fc-cache -vf` command to update the font cache.
 After this USBImager should be able to find and use this font on its own (FYI, any other X11 font containing
 UNICODE glyphs would do).
+- Download one of the **uf** versions of USBImager.
+These are bigger binaries because they include Unifont, but in return they don't need X11 fontconfig (nor any X11 font) at all.

 Screenshots
 -----------